codefresh-io/cap-docs.codefresh.io/_docs/integrations/github-actions.md

 ---
-title: "GitHub actions"
+title: "GitHub Actions"
-description: "Connect your GitHub actions pipelines to Codefresh"
+description: "Connect your GitHub Actions pipelines to Codefresh"
 group: integrations
 toc: true
 ---

-Codefresh GitOps can be used with any popular Continuous Integration (CI) solution and is not restricted only to Codefresh CI.
+Codefresh GitOps can be used with any popular Continuous Integration (CI) solution, not just with Codefresh CI.

-You can connect any external solution to Codefresh and have it take care of common CI tasks such as building/testing/scanning source code while Codefresh GitOps is still responsible for the Deployment part.
+You can connect any external solution to Codefresh, and have it take care of common CI tasks such as building/testing/scanning source code, while Codefresh GitOps is still responsible for the deployment.

-## The Codefresh GitHub action
+### The Codefresh GitHub Action

-To accommodate the integration between GitHub actions and Codefresh we have created a dedicated action that can be found at [https://github.com/marketplace/actions/csdp-report-image](https://github.com/marketplace/actions/csdp-report-image).
+To accommodate the integration between GitHub Actions and Codefresh, we have created a dedicated action that you can find at [https://github.com/marketplace/actions/csdp-report-image](https://github.com/marketplace/actions/csdp-report-image).

-You can use the action in the following manner:
+Use the action in the following manner:

-1. Create a Github actions pipeline like you normally do
+1. Create a GitHub Actions pipeline like you normally do
 1. Use any existing CI actions for compiling code, running unit tests, security scanning etc
-1. Place the last action in the pipeline the "report image" action provided by Codefresh
+1. Place the last action in the pipeline as the "report image" action provided by Codefresh
-1. As soon as the pipeline completes Github actions will send all required information to Codefresh regarding the image that was built and its metadata (essentially the same data that Codefresh CI would send automatically)
+1. When the pipeline completes execution, GitHub Actions sends all required information to Codefresh regarding the image that was built and its metadata (essentially the same data that Codefresh CI would send automatically).
 1. The image will now be available in the [image dashboard]({{site.baseurl}}/docs/pipelines/images/) in Codefresh and is ready to be used with any [GitOps deployment]({{site.baseurl}}/docs/deployment/applications-dashboard/).